dddrrreee/cs240lx-20spr/labs/11-gc/README.md

      starting at the beginning of each memory region, then starting at 1 byte in, then 2, then 3.
 We would get many false references.
   4. You do funny things with the pointer.
-One example: writing bits to the upper, unused bits of the address to hold extra type information.
+One example: using the upper, unused bits of the address to hold extra type information.
 Such pointers will likely look like random integers and will be ignored.
 Another example: saving space by xor'ing pointers together (and old Microsoft interview question!).